charlescol/market-streaming-infra-gitops/README.md

 make check_env ENV=prod
 ```

-If you want to bootstrap the environment and apply the configuration:
+If you want to bootstrap the environment and apply the configuration.
+Note that you need to have kubectl configured with the right context.

 ```bash
 make bootstrap ENV=prod